Housing Selection & Waitlist Frequently Asked Questions

 Does my entire group need to be present for my General Selection day?

 Ideally everyone in the group will attend.
-However, at the very least, one person must represent the group.
-The group representative must have the Admission Tickets for all absent group members to select housing.
+However, at the very least, the Group Leader must represent the group.
+The Group Leader must have the individual point and lottery number of all group members to select housing.
 Be sure to have determined who is going to live in which room beforehand.

-How does the College decide the order students select?
+How does the University decide the order students select?

 Groups with higher housing points and lower lottery numbers will select before groups with the same/fewer housing points and higher lottery numbers.